Alcohol Addiction Treatment & Rehab Programs

 Inpatient or residential treatment can be effective for people with a more severe alcohol use disorder (AUD).8 In inpatient programming, patients typically live in a hospital or residential home setting and receive 24-hour care from medical professionals in addition to intensive treatment.8, 12 Treatment is geared toward people with serious medical or mental health concerns and typically lasts weeks to months, although long-term alcohol rehab is available too.7

-Residential treatment options also provide 24-hour care, but from nonmedical staff.
+Residential treatment options also provide 24-hour care but from nonmedical staff.
 Patients receive intensive counseling and there is often an emphasis on peer support.8

-While these programs vary, those who attend this type of program can expect a variety of group and individual therapeutic approaches to help them live a substance-free life.12
+While these programs vary, those who attend this type of program can expect a variety of group and individual therapeutic approaches to help them live a substance-free life.12 For those people accustomed to a higher standard of living, there are also luxury alcohol rehab programs available that offer additional services and amenities not typically found at a traditional alcohol addiction rehab center.

 - Duration: Varies.